 - Sign out of iCloud and the iTunes & App Store: To do this, open the Settings app → tap on Apple ID banner from top → scroll to the bottom and tap on Sign Out.
 Choose not to keep any data and tap on Sign Out again.

 - Erase All Content and Settings: To do this, open the Settings app → tap on General → Reset → Erase All Content and Settings → enter your iPhone password → Confirm.

 After the erase process completes, the device is just like new and without any Activation Lock.
 Now, you can set up the phone and use your Apple ID or create a new one.
 Problem solved.
 Enjoy!

 B. If You Can Not Meet the Previous Owner, Ask Him for Remote Help.

-If the owner lives at a far off place and it is not possible to follow the above steps, you can try to ask him to share his Apple ID and password.
+If the owner lives in a far-off place and it is not possible to follow the above steps, you can try to ask him to share his Apple ID and password.
 This is not a great solution as people must not do this.
 But, if a relative or someone close has sold or gifted you the device, then you may give a shot to ask their Apple ID credentials.

 In case the above solution does not work, ask the previous owner to follow the steps below:

 - Erase and Remove from Account remotely: To do this, the previous owner can use the web or use his other Apple device.
 Here are both the ways

 - Using the web: Ask the previous owner to visit iCloud.com on a computer and log in to his account.
 Next, click on All Devices and select the device he sold to you.
 It would be listed under All Devices.
 Next, click on Erase iPhone.
 After the erase completes, click on Remove from Account (if visible).